-If the property you are renting is in poor condition you should contact your landlord and ask them to improve the conditions of your home.
+If the property you are renting is in poor condition you can ask the landlord to make improvements to your home.

-If you are unable to arrive at a reasonable agreement with your landlord, you can contact the housing advice team for professional advice.
+If you are unable to come to an agreement, you can contact our Housing advice team for help and advice.

-If your property remains unrepaired you can report it.
+If after you talk to your landlord the property remains in disrepair you can report it online.

-Your landlord will probably be responsible for most of the major repairs including:
+Landlords are responsible for most major repairs including:

 - leaking roofs and gutters